DiarmaidMcDonald/Project-1/README.md

 In order to access the site you must:

-1. Firstly, login to GitHub.
+1. Firstly, log in to GitHub.
 2. Once logged in above the GitHub Repository section, click on the settings option.
 3. Scroll down the page, and to your left you will see 'Pages'.
 4. Having clicked on 'Pages' under Source, click the dropdown called None and select 'Main' or 'Master Branch'.
-   5)The page will refresh automatically and generate a link to your website on top of the page.
+   5.The page will refresh automatically and generate a link to your website on top of the page.

 ## Credits